 Vitamin B1 is one of the eight water-soluble vitamins in the B complex family.
 It helps in the conversion of carbohydrates into glucose, which in turn is used to produce energy for carrying out various bodily functions.
 Vitamin B1 is also required for the breakdown of fats and protein.

-Yeast and liver are the richest sources of Vitamin B1.
-Pork, whole-grain cereals, rye, wheat germ and kidney beans are also important sources of this vitamin.
-The list also includes asparagus, potatoes, mushrooms, romaine lettuce, spinach, tuna, green peas, sunflower seeds, tomatoes, Brussels sprouts and eggplant.
-Adding these to your diet will ensure a healthy level of B1 vitamin.
-Unfortunately, overcooking and long term refrigeration can destroy Vitamin B1.
+Yeast and liver are the richest sources of vitamin B1.
+Pork, whole-grain cereals, rye, wheat germ, and kidney beans are also important sources of this vitamin.
+The list also includes asparagus, potatoes, mushrooms, romaine lettuce, spinach, tuna, green peas, sunflower seeds, tomatoes, Brussels sprouts, and eggplant.
+Adding these to your diet will ensure a healthy level of vitamin B1.
+Unfortunately, overcooking and long-term refrigeration can destroy thiamine.

 Vitamin B1 Deficiency Symptoms

-Some of the early symptoms of deficiency might include lethargy, irritability, loss of memory, loss of sleep or appetite, weight loss, indigestion or constipation, and calf muscle tenderness.
-If left untreated these initial symptoms might lead to a more severe form of thiamin deficiency, known as beriberi.
-This condition is characterized by nerve, heart, and brain abnormalities, but the symptoms might vary in every person and depends on a number of factors.
-Some more examples are explained below.
+The early symptoms of vitamin B1 deficiency include lethargy, irritability, loss of memory, loss of sleep or appetite, weight loss, indigestion or constipation, and calf muscle tenderness.
+If left untreated these initial symptoms might lead to a severe form of thiamine deficiency, known as beriberi.
+This condition is characterized by nerve, heart, and brain abnormalities, but the symptoms vary from person to person and depend on a number of factors.
+Some examples are explained below.

-Dry Beriberi: This condition might involve nerve and muscle abnormalities, a prickling sensation in the toes, a burning sensation in the feet at night, leg cramps and muscle atrophy.
+Dry Beriberi: This condition involves nerve and muscle abnormalities, a prickling sensation in the toes, a burning sensation in the feet at night, leg cramps, and muscle atrophy.

-Wet Beriberi: Common symptoms might include abnormally fast heart beat, fluid retention in the legs, pulmonary edema, and hypotension, which might result in shock and even death.
+Wet Beriberi: Common symptoms include abnormally fast heartbeat, fluid retention in the legs, pulmonary edema, and hypotension, which might result in shock and even death.

-Brain Abnormalities: In alcoholics, thiamin deficiency might result in brain abnormalities such as Wernicke-Korsakoff syndrome.
+Brain Abnormalities: In alcoholics, thiamine deficiency might result in brain abnormalities such as Wernicke-Korsakoff syndrome.
 Some of its common symptoms include haziness, involuntary eye movements, difficulty in walking and partial paralysis of the eyes among other debilitating symptoms.
 If ignored, these symptoms could become fatal.
-Some of the common symptoms of Korsakoff’s psychosis include loss of memory, incoherence and confabulation.
+The common symptoms of Korsakoff’s psychosis include loss of memory, incoherence, and confabulation.

-Infantile Beriberi: This variety is commonly seen in newborn children of women already suffering from thiamin deficiency who contract this condition from the mother’s milk.
+Infantile Beriberi: This variety is commonly seen in newborns of women already suffering from thiamine deficiency who contract this condition from the mother’s milk.
 Heart failure, loss of reflexes and aphonia are some of the common symptoms, so be sure to have sufficient levels of vitamin B1 if you are pregnant.